Three Views of the Four Continents

 Daniel Chester French is best known for the statue of Abraham Lincoln at the Lincoln Memorial, but he was also the sculptor of the “Columbia” monument that overlooks the lagoon in so many photographs of the 1893 World’s Columbia Exhibition, the Concord Minuteman in Massachusetts and the Alma Mater on the Morningside Campus of Columbia University.

 The four sculptures on the Old Customs House are classic in their Victorian depictions of the four continents.
 Asia stands on Bones, Europa leans on books, Africa incorporates a sphinx and America stands out as perky and youthful.
-French’s skill as a sculptor notwithstanding, I prefer the more equally-weighted depictions of the continents by Royal Doulton.
-I also like the use of the Buffalo to depict America in the Royal Doulton examples, with Asia being represented by an elephant, Africa a camel and Europe a cow.
+French’s skill as a sculptor notwithstanding, I prefer the more equally weighted depictions of the continents by Royal Doulton.
+I also like the use of the Buffalo to depict America in the Royal Doulton examples, with Asia being represented by an elephant, Africa a camel, and Europe a cow.
 I should note that Africa by Royal Doulton also has a sphinx set below the camel.

 The Eternal Flame by Marshall Fredericks